descryptors/descryptors/README.md

 ## Support Us

-Your support helps the ongoing development of Descryptors!
+Please support the ongoing development of Descryptors!

 __Bitcoin__